merkle-open/NitroNetSitecore/docs/installation.md

 	public static void RegisterTypes(IUnityContainer container)
     {
-        var rootPath = HostingEnvironment.MapPath("~/");
-        var basePath = PathInfo.Combine(PathInfo.Create(rootPath), PathInfo.Create(ConfigurationManager.AppSettings["NitroNet.BasePath"])).ToString();

-        new DefaultUnityModule(basePath).Configure(container);
+        new DefaultUnityModule(HostingEnvironment.MapPath("~/")).Configure(container);
         new SitecoreUnityModule().Configure(container);
     }

 #### (B) Directly without the Unity IoC Framework
-You don't like Unity and you design your application with an other IoC Framework?
-No Problem.
-In this case, you can install NitroNet only with our Base-Package:
+You don't like Unity and you design your application with an other IoC framework?
+No problem.
+In this case, you can install NitroNet only with our base package:

 `PM >` `Install-Package NitroNet.Sitecore`

 ##### Extend your Global.asax
 *Please extend your Global.asax in the same way as in scenario (A)*

 ##### Register NitroNet with your own IoC Framework
-Actually, we have made only a Unity-Integration with NitroNet.
-But it's easy to use an other IoC Framework.
-Following our Unity-Sample as a template for you ([Gist](https://gist.github.com/daniiiol/036be44e535768fac2df5eec0aff9180)):
+Actually, we have made only a Unity integration with NitroNet.
+But it's easy to use another IoC framework.
+Please use our Unity sample as a template for you ([Gist](https://gist.github.com/daniiiol/036be44e535768fac2df5eec0aff9180)):

 ###### DefaultUnityModule